 Porcelain veneers are formed porcelain shells that can be bonded to the front of teeth.
 Veneers can be utilized to correct the appearance of a variety of concerns, including chipped, misshapen, discolored, crooked, or spaced teeth.
 The porcelain veneers are permanently bonded to the teeth, providing long-lasting results.
 However, it usually requires a multi-step procedure, where the patient will first be outfitted with temporary veneers and then they will later come back to receive their permanent veneers.

-Patients interested in dental bonding should begin by requesting a consultation with Dr. Kitchen or Dr. Ahmed in Alexandria, VA.
+Patients interested in dental bonding should begin by requesting a consultation with Dr. Ahmed in Alexandria, VA.
 During the consultation, our doctors will discuss with the patient their cosmetic and functional concerns and why they are interested in dental bonding.
 The doctor will also conduct an examination of the patient’s mouth and then use her expertise to recommend whether or not the patient would benefit from dental bonding.
 If the patient requires more extensive restoration, then the doctor may recommend an alternative procedure, such as crowns or veneers.

 During the consultation, our doctors will also be able to provide the patient with a price quote.
 However, the cost will vary from person to person, so it is important that the doctor looks at the patient’s teeth personally prior to providing a quote.
 In some cases, dental insurance may help cover the costs of dental bonding.
 Get started by contacting Old Town Smiles in Alexandria, VA and requesting a consultation.
-Dr. Kitchen and Dr. Ahmed look forward to helping both new and existing patients achieve a smile they love to show off.
+Dr. Ahmed looks forward to helping both new and existing patients achieve a smile they love to show off.